alexalemi/blog.alexalemi.com/kl-is-all-you-need.md

  5. ...
  6. Profit!

-As simple as it sounds, in retrospect I think a lot of my previous papers were just following this recipe.
+As simple as it sounds, in retrospect a lot of machine learning is simply following this recipe.
 Let's repeat this ad nauseam.

 ## Density Estimation